HL7/fhir-bfdr/input/pagecontent/StructureDefinition-Observation-none-of-specified-obstetric-procedures-intro.md

-Presence of this observation indicates that none of the obstetric procedures specifyable in this IG are reported.
+Presence of this observation indicates that none of the obstetric procedures specifyable in this IG are reported

 ### Form Mapping
 This profile is mapped to: